Blog

 And if your reason is that you’re afraid he’ll meet someone else?
 He could meet someone else regardless.
 There’s always that risk.
 What would happen if you held off on the grand summit meeting and just enjoyed the person without worrying about how to categorize or title or otherwise claim him?
 You get the best of both of you–and your own privacy, too.

-“But I want us to be honest with each other!”, you cry.
-You can and should be open and communicative, yes.
-In fact, when you feel the urge to have a meta-conversation, make it about how much fun you have with that person, how much they rock, how attracted you are to them–and welcome those comments from him.
+When you do feel the urge to have a meta-conversation, tell him (or her) instead about how much fun you have with that person, how much they rock, how attracted you are to them–and welcome those comments from him.
 A few sincere words about how you feel about that person can go a long way to making you feel more secure and appreciated.
+Early on you want to nurture growth, connection-not start laying down the law.

 Also: Don’t confuse honesty with security.
 You think that if you know more about what’s going on under the hood you’ll feel better, but that may not be the case.
 Do you really want to know he likes you a lot but is getting over a crush from last summer, or that his ex-girlfriend has been calling again?
 Does he want to know you’re sort of weaning off this other guy?
 No, no, and no. Not your biz, not his problem.
 It doesn’t matter.
 What matters is that you keep choosing to spend time with and enjoy each other.
 It’s the actions that matter, not the definition of those actions.
 You don’t have to kick the tires every two seconds.
 Just drive.